Table of Contents

 Is Hemp a Wonder Crop?

 The answer may not be so simple.
 But, what we do know, is it is currently playing a critical role.
 And what about the future?
 Well, the future of hemp looks pretty bright too.
 However, with the booming hemp industry seeming to go from strength to strength, we need to ask some critical questions.
-Just how sustainable is hemp?
+Just how sustainable is hemp cultivation?

-Hemp: The Eco-Friendly Alternative
+Hemp Cultivation: The Eco-Friendly Alternative

 Hemp is rapidly becoming the one-stop answer for many people looking at transforming products into a more eco-friendly option.
 Whether hemp is used to make plastic or houses, there is potential for hemp to be the poster child for the sustainability model.